Onward (soundtrack)

 Onward (Original Motion Picture Soundtrack) is the soundtrack album to the 2020 Disney/Pixar film of the same name.
 The score is composed by Mychael and Jeff Danna, in their second Pixar film, following The Good Dinosaur (2015).
-The scoring was held at the Eastwood Scoring Stage at Warner Bros. in Los Angeles which required a 30-member choir and 92-member orchestra.
+The scoring was held respectively at Abbey Road Studios in London (as the second Pixar film to be scored there after Brave) and the Eastwood Scoring Stage at Warner Bros. in Los Angeles which required a 30-member choir and 92-member orchestra.

 The original soundtrack included the original song called "Carried Me With You" performed by Brandi Carlile.
 It was released by Walt Disney Records on February 28, 2020, seven days ahead of the film's release.

 The Japanese dub uses Sukima Switch's "Zenryoku Syounen" as the credits theme.

 Background

 On April 16, 2019, Mychael and Jeff Danna, who both previously worked with the studio on The Good Dinosaur (2015), were revealed to be the film's composers.
 When the Danna brothers were approached by director Dan Scanlon to compose the musical score, they did not know anything about the film before their meeting with the Onward team.
 At The Hollywood Reporter, Mychael says, "As [Dan Scanlon is] pitching this story, the hairs on the back of our necks are just going up.
 Because this is really familiar personal territory for us."
 His brother Jeff says, "It's a pretty uncommon request in our business to do a '70s prog-rock-wizard combination for a masterful film — a Pixar film.
 We had a lot of fun starting there and put together a great band."

-The scoring was held at the Eastwood Scoring Stage at Warner Bros. in Los Angeles.
-30 vocalists from Los Angeles Master Chorale and 92 musicians from the Los Angeles Philharmonic Orchestra, worked on the choral and orchestral pieces used in the score.
+The scoring was held respectively at Abbey Road Studios in London and the Eastwood Scoring Stage at Warner Bros. in Los Angeles.
+30 vocalists from Synergy Vocals and 92 musicians from the Los Angeles Philharmonic Orchestra worked on the choral and orchestral pieces used in the score.

 On February 12, 2020, Brandi Carlile revealed she recorded the original song "Carried Me With You" for the film's end credits, co-written with Phil and Tim Hanseroth.
 According to TheWrap, Carlile says, "All the way into my teenage years, having the visual to accompany certain kinds of new music was the way that I made inroads and forays into new genres of music that I wasn't being exposed to by my parents.
 I listened to only classic country music in my household growing up.
 So I would see a Disney movie or hear a Giorgio Moroder soundtrack, and I'd be like, 'Oh, my God, what is this amazing sound?'
 One of the most influential pieces of music in my life actually came in my preteen years when I got the 'Philadelphia' soundtrack.
 And I mean, on that soundtrack alone, there was Neil Young, Bruce Springsteen, Peter Gabriel, the Indigo Girls and opera.
 That soundtrack — to this day, I'm still chasing it down in my writing."